Hatari!: Plot

-An aggressive rhino gores the Indian's leg during a pursuit, and the crew transports him to the Arusha hospital.
+An aggressive rhinoceros gores the Indian's leg during a pursuit, and the crew transports him to the Arusha hospital.
 French marksman Charles "Chips" Maurey approaches them, wanting the Indian's job.
 Kurt, offended, punches him.
-Realizing he is the only one present with The Indian's rare blood type, Chips agrees to undergo a transfusion to save The Indian, and Sean offers Chips a job.
+Realizing he is the only one present with the Indian's rare blood type, Chips agrees to undergo a transfusion to save the Indian, and Sean offers Chips a job.

 Returning to their compound, the crew finds Italian photographer Anna Maria "Dallas" D'Alessandro has arrived.
-Everyone was expecting a male photographer, but, as Dallas was sent by Momella's biggest client (the Basel zoo), Sean reluctantly allows her to accompany the crew on a giraffe capture.
+Everyone was expecting a male photographer, but as Dallas was sent by Momella's biggest client (the Basel zoo), Sean reluctantly allows her to accompany the crew on a giraffe capture.
 Despite many rookie mishaps, Dallas enjoys herself, and everyone except Sean votes to let her stay.

 The next day, Chips arrives and has a sharpshooting contest with Kurt before returning him the favor with a punch; afterward, the two become friends.
 Dallas and Sean gradually become mutually attracted, though Sean resists, as his first fiancée abandoned him.
 Meanwhile, Kurt and Chips pursue Brandy, and Pockets reveals to Dallas he secretly has feelings for Brandy, too.
 The Indian is released from the hospital, but is shaken by his experience and tries to talk Sean out of catching any more rhinos.
 Sean refuses, but agrees to at least wait until the end of the season after filling all the other orders.

-The crew visits a village where a rogue female elephant has just been killed by a game warden.
+The crew visits a village, where a rogue female elephant has just been killed by a game warden.
 Dallas immediately adopts the elephant's orphaned calf, despite Sean's protests.
 Chaos ensues when the crew obtains goats to get milk for the calf.
-Later that night, Dallas apologizes to Sean, and coerces him into a kiss.
+Later that night, Dallas apologizes to Sean and coerces him into a kiss.